LOUEY233/Toward-Mutual-Information/README.md

 Some parts of the repository is borrowed from [UDA-VAE](https://github.com/FupingWu90/VarDA).
 Thanks for sharing!

 # TODO List
+:cyclone: I have a lot of exams recently, please wait for a while.
 - [ ] List (important) hyperparameters
 - [x] Upload Arxiv Link
 - [ ] Upload BibTeX